 The average salary for a robotics engineer is $100,205 per year*, making robotics engineering a high-paying and in-demand career for those with the right qualifications and skills.

-Future of AI in Robotics
+Future of Machine Learning and Artificial Intelligence in Robotics

 The current focus on AI in robotics has shifted from the question of what tasks robots can perform in place of humans, to the question of what types of inputs robots can provide to the “brain” of AI.
 It is dynamic.
 By allowing AI to explore and experiment with real objects like a human child, we can reach deeper understanding.
 This integration of AI and robotics is expected to lead to significant advancements in a wide range of industries, from manufacturing and medicine to security and space exploration.